 Childhood acute lymphoblastic leukaemia (ALL)

-Each year, over 500 children and young adults under 25 years old are diagnosed with acute lymphoblastic leukaemia (ALL) in the UK.
-Children and young adults will have very similar treatment options.
+Each year in the UK, over 500 children and young adults under 30 are diagnosed with acute lymphoblastic leukaemia (ALL).

 Childhood acute lymphoblastic leukaemia (ALL) at a glance

 Childhood ALL is the most common type of childhood cancer.
-It’s a very treatable cancer in children and young adults.
-Treatment options are similar from one year old up to 24 years old.
+It’s a very treatable blood cancer in children and young adults.

 Read more about childhood ALL

-We don’t know exactly what causes childhood ALL, but some factors make it more likely, including:
+We don’t know exactly what causes childhood ALL, but some factors make it more likely, including sex and age.
+Children and young adults with Down's syndrome are more likely to develop ALL.

 Find more about childhood ALL causes